salesforce/lwc-rfcs/text/000-dynamic-components.md

 ## API

-Bellow is the API and its ergonomics for dynamically loading a module.
-It has very similar mental model to the `is` attribute proposal (which we can't use since Safari will not implement it in the foreseeable future): An arbitrary tag name on which you can assign any constructor.
+Below is the API and its ergonomics for dynamically loading a module.
+It has very similar mental model to the HTML `is` attribute proposal (which we can't use since Safari will not implement it in the foreseeable future): An arbitrary tag name on which you can assign any constructor.

 ```json5
 {